Celts to the Creche: Day 36

 Theodechilde died about 667 AD and was buried in the Merovingian crypt of Jouarre.
 Her stunning scallop-carved stone sarcophagus is still there along with her brother Bishop Agilbert’s sarcophagus.

-On her tomb these beautiful words are inscribed in Latin (translated into English):
+These beautiful words are inscribed in Latin (translated into English) on Theodechilde’ sarcophagus:

 “This tomb contains the remains of blessed Theodechilde, virgin of noble race, valiant in works, ardent in faith, mother of this monastery.
 She taught her daughters to run to meet Christ like the wise virgins, their lamps filled with oil.
 She now rejoices in paradise.”